Bigger Than Life: Production

+Release

+Bigger Than Life had its world premiere at the Victoria Theatre in New York City on August 2, 1956.
+It next opened at the B.F.
+Keith Memorial Theatre in Boston on August 8.

-Reception
+Reception and legacy

 Bigger Than Life was not a financial success.
-Mason, who produced the film as well as starring in it, blamed its failure on its use of the relatively new widescreen CinemaScope format.
+Mason, who produced the film along with starring in it, blamed its failure on its use of the relatively new widescreen CinemaScope format.
 American critics panned the film, considering it melodramatic and heavy-handed.
 Bosley Crowther of The New York Times called it tedious, "dismal", and "more pitiful than terrifying to watch".

 However, the film was well received by the influential magazine Cahiers du cinéma.
 Jean-Luc Godard called it one of the ten best American sound films.
 Likewise, François Truffaut praised the film, noting the "intelligent, subtle" script, the "extraordinary precision" of Mason's performance, and the beauty of the film's CinemaScope photography.

 Modern critics have praised Nicholas Ray's use of widescreen cinematography to depict the interior spaces of a family drama, rather than the open vistas typically associated with the format, as well as his use of extreme close-ups in portraying the main character's psychosis and megalomania.
 The film is recognized for its multi-layered examination of the American nuclear family in the Eisenhower era.
 While the film can be read as a straightforward exposé on medical malpractice and the overuse of prescription drugs in modern American society, it has also been seen as a critique of consumerism, the traditional family structure, and the claustrophobic conformism of suburban life.
 Truffaut saw Ed's drug-influenced speech to the parents of the parent–teacher association as having fascist overtones.
 The film has also been interpreted as an examination of masculinity and a leftist critique of the low salaries of public school teachers in the United States.

 In 1998, Jonathan Rosenbaum of the Chicago Reader included the film in his unranked list of the best American films not included on the AFI Top 100.
+The film currently holds a rating of 91% on Rotten Tomatoes from 34 reviews.